OperationCode/algorithms/src/data-structures/queue/README.md

 ![Queing operations](../../../assets/queue.png)

-- `enqueue` operation stores the item at the back of the line
+- `enqueue` operation stores the item at the back of the queue.
-- `dequeue` operation retrieves the item from the front of the line
+- `dequeue` operation retrieves the item from the front of the queue.

 (_In the diagram above, the right side is the front, and the left is the back.
 However, the same operations are applied even when the direction is reversed_)